airqo-platform/AirQo-frontend/docs/mobile_app/privacy_policy.md

 ### CONTACT US

-If you have any questions or comments regarding this Privacy Policy or the practices of the Apps, please contact us
+If you have any questions or comments regarding this Privacy Policy or the practices of the Apps, please contact us at info@airqo.net